-• Specialized treatment is provided for youth identified with a significant need in a specific area.
+Specialized treatment is provided for youth • identified with a significant need in a specific area.
 The agency's specialized treatment programs are: Mental Health Treatment Program, Capital and Serious Violent Offender Treatment (C&SVO) Program, Alcohol and Other Drug Treatment, and Sexual Behavior Treatment Program.
 Youth entering TJJD for the first time or returning to TJJD present complex and intense needs for a range of specialized treatment.
 Only the most serious juvenile offenders are sent to a secure state-operated facility.
 These offenders are often characterized by multiple severe needs for mental health services, sex offender treatment, alcohol and drug treatment, and treatment for violent behavior.
-In Fiscal Year 2013, the percentage of new admissions to state-operated facilities committed for an offense against a person was 57%.